conorg000/chachadotai/packages/core/README.md

       action: evaluation.action,
     };
   } catch (error) {
-    console.error('SafetyLayer error:', error);
+    console.error("SafetyLayer error:", error);
     // Continue with response even if safety check fails return {
-      content: 'Sorry, there was an error processing your request.',
+      content: "Sorry, there was an error processing your request.",
       error: true,
     };
   }